LeoMcBills/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 5. Numbers constitute the only universal language
 This function prints numbers 0 to 14 ten times followed by a new line.

+6. The shortest distance between two points is a straight line The function draws a straight line in the terminal.